Blue Ridge Rifles

 The Blue Ridge Rifles, established in 1950, is a military precision drill team within the ROTC program at the University of North Georgia.
 It is not directly affiliated with the Blue Ridge Rifles that existed as a military unit of the Confederate States Army during the Civil War, but drew its name in memory of that unit that stood up from the local area.

-Today, the Blue Ridge Rifles perform year-round for the University of North Georgia events, high schools, parades, sporting events, as well as 21 gun salutes and flag folding for military and police funerals, and compete in intercollegiate drill meets.
+Today, the Blue Ridge Rifles perform year-round for the University of North Georgia at events, high schools, parades, sporting events, as well as 21-gun salutes and flag folding for military and police funerals.
+The team also regularly competes in intercollegiate drill meets across the United States.

 History

 Civil War

 In June 1861, the city of Dahlonega, Georgia sent their second group of 89 volunteers, the Blue Ridge Rifles to the Civil War front under the command of Capt.
 Joseph E. Hamilton.
 The ages of the members in the BRR ranged from 13 to 47 years, and the average age of men in the unit was 23 years.
 The unit was organized as Company E, Phillip's Legion Infantry.
 In 1864, the time for which the Rifles' enlistment expired, they did not disband but re-enlisted for the remainder of the war.
 Following the war, all units of the Confederacy were disbanded.
 The members of the Blue Ridge Rifles continued to meet on a social basis.
 The men of the Blue Ridge Rifles were known for their "lofty" character.